McConnell freezes for 2nd time while taking questions

 “Alright, I’m sorry you all, we’re gonna need a minute,” the aide said.

-After the roughly 30 seconds of unresponsiveness passed, McConnell said “okay,” and his aide resumed the press conference, asking reporters to “please speak up.”
+After the roughly 30 seconds of unresponsiveness passed, McConnell said “okay,” and his aide resumed the gaggle, asking reporters to “please speak up.”

 McConnell then fielded a question from a reporter on Kentucky Attorney General Daniel Cameron (R), who is running for governor of the state.
 His aide was captured on camera reading the question, according to a separate video posted on X.